iRhythm Technologies (NASDAQ:IRTC) Price Target Raised to $185.00

-iRhythm Technologies (NASDAQ:IRTC) had its target price increased by equities researchers at Truist Securities from $130.00 to $185.00 in a research note issued to investors on Thursday, Stock Target Advisor reports.
-Truist Securities’ target price indicates a potential upside of 27.62% from the company’s previous close.
+iRhythm Technologies (NASDAQ:IRTC) had its price target boosted by Truist from $130.00 to $185.00 in a research report released on Thursday, The Fly reports.

-Several other brokerages have also recently issued reports on IRTC. started coverage on shares of iRhythm Technologies in a research report on Tuesday, December 21st.
-They set a “buy” rating on the stock.
-Morgan Stanley upped their price target on shares of iRhythm Technologies from $114.00 to $129.00 and gave the company an “equal weight” rating in a report on Friday, January 7th.
-Oppenheimer upgraded shares of iRhythm Technologies from a “market perform” rating to an “outperform” rating and set a $150.00 price target on the stock in a report on Tuesday.
-Truist upped their price target on shares of iRhythm Technologies from $130.00 to $185.00 in a report on Thursday.
-Finally, Robert W. Baird upped their price target on shares of iRhythm Technologies from $110.00 to $137.00 in a report on Wednesday.
-Six research analysts have rated the stock with a hold rating and six have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat, iRhythm Technologies has a consensus rating of “Buy” and a consensus price target of $150.60.
+A number of other analysts have also issued reports on IRTC.
+Oppenheimer raised iRhythm Technologies from a market perform rating to an outperform rating and set a $150.00 target price on the stock in a research report on Tuesday.
+Zacks Investment Research raised iRhythm Technologies from a sell rating to a hold rating in a research report on Tuesday, October 19th. assumed coverage on iRhythm Technologies in a report on Tuesday, December 21st.
+They issued a buy rating for the company.
+BTIG Research raised iRhythm Technologies from a neutral rating to a buy rating and set a $170.00 price objective for the company in a report on Wednesday.
+Finally, JPMorgan Chase & Co. raised iRhythm Technologies from a neutral rating to an overweight rating and boosted their price objective for the company from $100.00 to $116.00 in a report on Friday, December 17th.
+Six investment analysts have rated the stock with a hold rating and eight have assigned a buy rating to the stock.
+According to data from MarketBeat, the stock has an average rating of Buy and a consensus target price of $155.92.

-Several institutional investors and hedge funds have recently made changes to their positions in the company.
-IFP Advisors Inc lifted its position in shares of iRhythm Technologies by 47.9% in the 4th quarter.
-IFP Advisors Inc now owns 2,623 shares of the company’s stock worth $306,000 after purchasing an additional 850 shares during the period.
-Fulton Bank N.A. purchased a new stake in iRhythm Technologies during the fourth quarter valued at approximately $291,000.
-Balyasny Asset Management LLC lifted its position in iRhythm Technologies by 261.1% during the third quarter.
-Balyasny Asset Management LLC now owns 159,709 shares of the company’s stock valued at $9,353,000 after acquiring an additional 115,475 shares during the last quarter.
-Bank of New York Mellon Corp lifted its position in iRhythm Technologies by 57.9% during the third quarter.
-Bank of New York Mellon Corp now owns 344,202 shares of the company’s stock valued at $20,156,000 after acquiring an additional 126,196 shares during the last quarter.
-Finally, BNP Paribas Arbitrage SA lifted its position in iRhythm Technologies by 172.3% during the third quarter.
-BNP Paribas Arbitrage SA now owns 6,066 shares of the company’s stock valued at $355,000 after acquiring an additional 3,838 shares during the last quarter.
-94.17% of the stock is owned by hedge funds and other institutional investors.
+A number of hedge funds have recently modified their holdings of IRTC.
+Newbridge Financial Services Group Inc. boosted its stake in iRhythm Technologies by 190.0% in the second quarter.
+Newbridge Financial Services Group Inc. now owns 435 shares of the company’s stock valued at $29,000 after acquiring an additional 285 shares during the period.
+Rockefeller Capital Management L.P. boosted its position in shares of iRhythm Technologies by 625.7% during the third quarter.
+Rockefeller Capital Management L.P. now owns 537 shares of the company’s stock worth $30,000 after buying an additional 463 shares during the period.
+First Horizon Advisors Inc. boosted its position in shares of iRhythm Technologies by 44.3% during the third quarter.
+First Horizon Advisors Inc. now owns 554 shares of the company’s stock worth $44,000 after buying an additional 170 shares during the period.
+Fieldpoint Private Securities LLC boosted its position in shares of iRhythm Technologies by 65.7% during the second quarter.
+Fieldpoint Private Securities LLC now owns 1,377 shares of the company’s stock worth $66,000 after buying an additional 546 shares during the period.
+Finally, Ancora Advisors LLC boosted its position in shares of iRhythm Technologies by 232.6% during the second quarter.
+Ancora Advisors LLC now owns 1,430 shares of the company’s stock worth $95,000 after buying an additional 1,000 shares during the period.
+Institutional investors own 94.17% of the company’s stock.

 About iRhythm Technologies